nemosminer/NemosMiner/README.md

    Balances Tracking

-      Displays BTC/h and BTC/d and an estimation of when the pool payment threshold will be reached.
+      Displays available balances and an estimation of when the pool payment threshold will be reached.
       Supported pools:
          - BlockMasters
          - HiveON